Bring the tissues with you because these movies are bound to let the waterworks flow.

 Turning your movie night into a themed Fantastic Beasts bash

-To celebrate the excellent, moving Creed II coming to the Box and On Demand, I pulled together a list of some of the best boxing movies.
 Do you know what they all have in common besides people punching each other for sport?
 Awards.
-They’re like awards magnets, I tell
+They’re like awards magnets, I tell you.

 While it’s impossible to escape the hype for any new Marvel